-Any genealogy researcher whose family has been in the U.S. for a while probably has ancestors who were Civil War soldiers.
-Likewise, many genealogists have experienced what seems to be family history research serendipity — finding something good even though you weren’t looking for it.
-Having a little major league baseball (complete with pictures) thrown in along with the research serendipity and Civil War history is a new one for me, but this post has it all.
-What’s next?
+Many of us have ancestors who served in the Civil War and have some interest in its history.
+Likewise, many of us have experienced serendipity while conducting family history research – finding something good even though we weren’t looking for it.
+Having a little major league baseball thrown in is a new one for me, but this article has them all.
+What next?
 Hot dogs?
 Apple pie?

 - William Rankin (Jr.), b.
 5 Nov 1770, d.
 29 Nov 1847, Centre Co., PA

 - David Rankin, b.
 1777, d.
 1853, Des Moines Co., IA

 - John Rankin, b.
 1779, d.
 22 Apr 1848, Centre Co., PA

 - Jeremiah Rankin, b.
 26 Nov 1783, d.
 18 Feb 1874, Centre Co., PA

 My article on William and Mary’s family initially gave short shrift to their eldest son, Dr. Adam Rankin.
 That is because I had not been able to track him after 1798.
 Here is what an early version of that article originally said about Dr. Adam: